doctea/Compulidian/README.md

 - Seems like ADC reads are a bit wobbly when higher CPU used; reducing number of voices seems to improve stability
 - Having to overclock to 220mhz to get 16 voices to play within sample time.
+- Modulating shuffle seems to upset the clock timing, maybe?

 ## Future plans